grafana/mimir/docs/sources/architecture/querier.md

 ### Bucket index enabled (default)

-At startup, queriers lazily download the bucket index when it receives the first query for a given tenant.
+At startup, queriers lazily download the bucket index when they receive the first query for a given tenant.
 The querier caches the bucket index in memory and periodically keeps it up-to-date.

 The bucket index contains a list of blocks and block deletion marks of a tenant.
 The querier later uses the list of blocks and block deletion marks to locate the set of blocks that need to be queried for the given query.